Leaves of Grass: Initial publication, 1855

 The first edition was a slim volume, consisting of only 95 pages.
 Whitman once said he intended the book to be small enough to be carried in a pocket: "That would tend to induce people to take me along with them and read me in the open air: I am nearly always successful with the reader in the open air", he explained.
 About 800 copies were printed, though only 200 were bound in its trademark green cloth cover.
-The only American library known to have purchased a copy of the first edition was in Philadelphia.
+Furthermore, a census of the 1855 edition by scholar Ed Folsom has revealed that "there are far more variations from copy to copy than have been previously known", including in the missing final period of "Song of Myself", which Folsom demonstrates to have been due to a printing mishap.
+The only American library known to have purchased a copy of the first edition of the book was in Philadelphia.
 The twelve first edition poems, given titles in later editions, included: